-Dilworth Paxson’s Bankruptcy & Insolvency Group is one of the largest bankruptcy, debtor, and creditor rights and insolvency practices in the Philadelphia region.
-The Group is unique in that our lawyers regularly represent commercial borrowers and debtors, secured lenders, unsecured trade creditors, and Chapter 7 and 11 trustees in a wide variety of industries and cases.
+Dilworth’s Bankruptcy & Insolvency Group is one of the largest bankruptcy, debtor, and creditor rights and insolvency practices in the Philadelphia region.
+Our lawyers regularly represent commercial borrowers and debtors, secured lenders, unsecured trade creditors, and Chapter 7 and 11 trustees in a wide variety of industries and cases.
 Our representation of these diverse, and philosophically adverse parties, provides our lawyers with the unique ability to appreciate, understand, and quickly analyze the key issues faced by each of these parties.

-Dilworth Paxson’s Bankruptcy & Insolvency Group has lawyers that focus on Chapter 11 cases and state-court insolvency proceedings and maintain a litigation-oriented practice as well as lawyers that focus their transactional skills on out-of-court workouts and debt restructurings.
-Our lawyers have represented clients in bankruptcy and insolvency proceedings across the nation and proactively address and prosecute/defend our clients with an eye to a prompt, favorable, and cost-effective resolution.
+Our bankruptcy & insolvency attorneys focus on Chapter 11 cases and state-court insolvency proceedings and maintain a litigation-oriented practice, as well as lawyers that focus their transactional skills on out-of-court workouts and debt restructurings.
+Our lawyers have represented clients in bankruptcy and insolvency proceedings across the nation and proactively address and defend our clients with an eye to a prompt, favorable, and cost-effective resolutions.

-The cumulative experience of the members of the Bankruptcy & Insolvency Group has proven invaluable in recognized industry groups including the chemical industry, the publishing world, commercial real estate development, the hotel industry, the coal industry, the health care and retail industries, the telecommunication industry, and high-tech and internet companies.
+The cumulative experience of the members of the Bankruptcy & Insolvency Group has proven invaluable in recognized industry groups ranging from chemicals, coal, commercial real estate development, health care, and hospitality to publishing, retail, telecommunications, and technology.

 - Various trade creditors in complex Chapter 11 cases in Delaware and New York negotiating various agreements to ensure payment of the client’s pre-petition claims and waiver of potential preferential transfer claims.
 One of the highlights of these representations was on behalf of The Dow Chemical Company, in which we secured an opinion of first impression that section 502(d) of the Bankruptcy Code cannot be used to disallow a section 503(b)(9) administrative claim for goods sold to a debtor within 20 days of its petition date.

-- Several national banks and financial institutions in loan documentation and collateral review and enhancements; out-of-court workouts and forbearance arrangements; state and federal court replevin actions, receiverships and foreclosures; restructures of non-performing and/or underperforming structured financings and securitizations, and collection of non-performing loans.
+- PNC Bank, Investors Bank and other national banks and financial institutions: in loan documentation and collateral review and enhancements; out-of-court workouts and forbearance arrangements; state and federal court replevin actions, receiverships and foreclosures; restructures of non-performing and/or underperforming structured financings and securitizations; and the sale or collection of non-performing loans.